ho-thanh-und/tp/docs/UserGuide.md

 Format: `view INDEX`

-* Additional details about candidate shown include candidateal contact number and address.
+* Additional details about candidate shown include candidate contact number and address.

 Example:
 * `view 1` Displays the full information of the first candidate in the side panel.